Jewel (2001 film): Plot

-In 1945, Jewel Hilburn (Farrah Fawcett), 39, and her husband Leston (Patrick Bergin), 41, are living in poverty in rural Mississippi, and raising their four children: Raylene (Rachel Skarsten), Burton (Kyle Fairlie), Wilman (Max Morrow), and Annie (Alexis Vandermaelen).
-All four children were nannied by Jewel's friend and housekeeper, Cathedral (Cicely Tyson).
+In 1945, Jewel Hilburn, and her husband Leston, are living in poverty in rural Mississippi, and raising their four children: Raylene, Burton, Wilman, and Annie.
+All four children were nannied by Jewel's friend and housekeeper, Cathedral.
 Leston makes a living pulling out pine stumps for the war effort.
-Cathedral's husband, Nelson (Ardon Bess), and their sons, Sepulchur and Temple, all work for Leston.
+Cathedral's husband, Nelson, and their sons, Sepulchur and Temple, all work for Leston.

 The Hilburns discover that Jewel is pregnant, and decide it will be their last child.
 Cathedral has a premonition and warns Jewel that the child will bring hardship and test her, but that it is God's way of smiling down on Jewel.
 The Hilburns name the baby girl Brenda Kay.
-In time it becomes obvious that Brenda Kay is developing much slower than other children.
+In time it becomes obvious that Brenda is developing much slower than other children.
 At six months old, she lies very still, when other children her age are able to roll over.

-The Hilburns consult their physician, Dr. Beaudry, who calls Dr. Basket, his former teacher and the best paediatrician in the South, to make a diagnosis.
-He tells Jewel and Leston that Brenda Kay has Down syndrome, and recommends placing her in an institution with other children with the condition, as she would be a huge burden on them and the rest of the family.
+The Hilburns consult their physician, Dr. Beaudry, who calls Dr. Basket, his former teacher and the best pediatrician in the South, to make a diagnosis.
+He tells Jewel and Leston that Brenda has Down syndrome, and recommends placing her in an institution with other children with the condition, as she would be a huge burden on them and the rest of the family.
 He predicts that the baby is unlikely to survive past her second birthday.

 Outraged, Jewel refuses, insisting she will care for her daughter at home as part of the family.
-Beaudry tells Jewel that Brenda Kay should receive regular injections to strengthen her bones.
+Beaudry tells Jewel that Brenda should receive regular injections to strengthen her bones.
 The injections are expensive, but the Hilburns manage to pay for them, even when times get tougher after Leston loses his job.
 The kids sell the vegetables the family grows, Raylene quits school and gets a job, and Jewel takes on sewing work.
-Meanwhile, Jewel concentrates her attention on caring for Brenda Kay, who survives, but misses developmental milestones.
-Aged seven, Brenda Kay walks downstairs by herself for the first time.
-Brenda Kay's constant needs mean Jewel has less time and energy for her older children.
+Meanwhile, Jewel concentrates her attention on caring for Brenda, who survives, but misses developmental milestones.
+Aged seven, Brenda walks downstairs by herself for the first time.
+Brenda' constant needs mean Jewel has less time and energy for her older children.